Very persistent random walkers reveal transitions in landscape topology

 We have developed a dynamical mean field theory of persistent random walks on the microcanonical configuration space of models with complex landscapes.
 Based on an exact solution and on approximate numeric solutions for the well-understood pure $p$-spin spherical models, we conjecture that an infinitely persistent walker remains ergodic until a topological transition in the configuration space is passed.
 By further examining numeric solutions on the less-understood mixed spherical models, we argue that the ergodicity-breaking transition at infinite persistence time (and therefore the topological transition) occurs at the threshold energy, where minima first outnumber saddle points.

 Given the controversy surrounding the threshold energy described in the introduction, it may be surprising that we find it is the level at which the microcanonical configuration space becomes typically disconnected.
 However, very recent work suggests that prior conclusions questioning its dynamic significance may have been based on transient behavior, at least for the models we describe here \cite{Lang_2025_Numerical, Lang_2025_Personal}.
-But $E_\text{th}$ cannot hold its dynamic significance in \emph{all} models, because in some cases it can fall beneath the energy proven to bound the performance of polynomial-time algorithms, including all physical dynamics \cite{ElAlaoui_2020_Algorithmic, ElAlaoui_2021_Optimization}.
-Whether the nature of this inevitable departure from $E_\text{th}$ is also found in the measure of landscape topology developed here remains to be seen.
+But $E_\text{th}$ cannot hold its dynamic significance in \emph{all} models, because in some cases it can fall beneath the energy $E_\text{alg}$ proven to bound the performance of polynomial-time algorithms, including all physical dynamics \cite{ElAlaoui_2020_Algorithmic, ElAlaoui_2021_Optimization}.
+Since $E_\text{alg}$ also is the lowest energy at which \emph{any} connected component of the level set exists (see Fig.~\ref{fig:levels}), the topological transition studied here must also differ from $E_\text{th}$ for these models \cite{Gamarnik_2021-10_The}.
+The importance of $E_\text{alg}$ results from the difficulty of dynamics to navigate the landscape in the absence of a large connected component; given the elementary greedy nature of gradient descent, we suspect it stalls when a large connected component becomes atypical even when this does not correspond to $E_\text{th}$.
+Understanding the nature of the energy landscape and its relationship to out-of-equilibrium dynamics in such models is a priority for future research.
+We do not expect the threshold energy usually holds this topological significance in more structured mean-field models and in finite-dimensional systems.

-This method may provide insight in other complex systems.
-For instance, extending the existing dynamical mean-field theory for infinitely persistent active fluids \cite{Agoritsas_2021_Mean-field} by adding a microcanonical energy constraint may permit study of the landscape topology in mean-field structural glasses.
-Numeric techniques developed for simulating infinitely persistent activity may permit the same analysis in finite-dimensional systems \cite{Mandal_2021_How}.
+The conjectured connection between infinite persistence and topological transitions in configuration space should be studied in systems outside of mean field.
+Already, existing work on the random Lorentz gas is consistent with this conjecture, though it is also a toy model \cite{Zheng_2025_Not-so-glass-like}.
+Making a similar analysis of hard or soft spheres may be restricted by the current understanding of the topological properties of their configuration space; detailed analysis currently exists only for systems of relatively few particles, for which all walks are ergodic \cite{Carlsson_2012_Computational, Barnett-Jones_2013_Transition, Weeks_2020_Visualizing, Ericok_2021_Configuration}.
+In the absence of direct topological approaches, this method may advance our understanding of the topology of configurations in particle systems.
+Numeric techniques developed for simulating infinitely persistent activity \cite{Mandal_2021_How} may permit the same analysis in finite-dimensional systems, like active hard- and soft-sphere glasses \cite{Keta_2023_Intermittent}.
+Mean field liquids may admit an analytic approach, extending the existing dynamical mean-field theory for infinitely persistent active fluids \cite{Agoritsas_2021_Mean-field} by adding a microcanonical energy constraint.

 \paragraph{Acknowledgements.}

 The authors thank James P Sethna, Ralph B Robinson, and Bethany Dixon at Cornell University for providing and facilitating access to computing resources used in this work, and thank Johannes Lang for useful conversations.
 JK-D is supported by FAPESP Young Investigator Grant No.~2024/11114-1.
 JK-D also received support from the Simons Foundation Targeted Grant to ICTP-SAIFR.